Mansfield and Ashfield see more than 240 new Covid cases in last 24 hours

 Positive coronavirus test results in Mansfield and Ashfield increased by 245 in just a day, newly published figures reveal.

-A total of 31,493 people had been confirmed as testing positive for Covid-19 in Mansfield when the UK coronavirus daily dashboard was updated today, Thursday, February 3, up 127 from 31,366 yesterday.
+A total of 31,628 people had been confirmed as testing positive for Covid-19 in Mansfield when the UK coronavirus daily dashboard was updated on Friday, February 4, up 135 from 31,493 yesterday.

 People with a positive lateral flow test no longer need to take a follow-up PCR test to confirm the result unless they have coronavirus symptoms.

-The dashboard shows one more person died in each of Ashfield, Newark & Sherwood and Bolsover, taking the death tolls to 399, 266 and 245 respectively.
+The dashboard shows one person died in Mansfield, taking the death toll to 363.

+The death tolls in Ashfield, Newark & Sherwood and Bolsover remain unchanged, at 399, 266 and 244 respectively.

 The figures include anyone who died within 28 days of a positive Covid test result.